Auto-Translate

 Choosing The Correct Light Source Setting

-The light source setting is crucial to get accurate light intensity measurements (e.g. PPFD, lux)
+Learn which setting to choose to get accurate light intensity measurements (e.g. PPFD, lux)

 Photone requires you to select the light source when measuring light intensity (i.e. all measurements except CCT).
 This allows the measurement algorithm to correct the spectral error and thus produce accurate results.
 This guide helps you picking the right setting depending on what kind of light you’re measuring.